Allergy Injection Frequently Asked Questions

-Please make sure you have seen an Atlanta allergist and have all the paperwork completed.
+Please make sure you have seen an allergist and have all the paperwork completed (including allergist signature on page 7).
+Stamps Health Services requires you to have received at least 3 allergy shots from your allergist without having an adverse reaction before we will administer your allergy shots.
 Your first appointment should be made by calling 404-385-4495 and scheduling an appointment to review paperwork and meeting our allergy nurses.
 At this appointment, you may want to schedule your allergy injection appointments for the entire semester.
 You can also make an appointment online at www.health.gatech.edu and selecting Make an Appointment.
 It is important that the online appointment is made in the Travel, Allergy and Immunization Department.

 Can I just walk in and get an allergy injection?

 No. Allergy injections require an appointment so that the nurse can spend adequate time in reviewing your orders and administering your extracts correctly.